Dusty Old Fairgrounds | Flora & Violet

 I’d rather not say.

-Anonymous asked: What's your favourite tattoo?
+Anonymous said: What's your favourite tattoo?

 Well…hmm.
 I don’t mind most of them but I do like the Beethoven tattoo on my leg.
 His music is so beautiful.
 It was one of the tattoos that I requested.